better-slop/hyprwhispr-rs/README.md

   </summary>

 1. Install the tooling once: `cargo install cargo-release git-cliff`.
-2. For prereleases run `cargo release alpha` (append `--execute` when ready to push).
-This updates the changelog, creates the tag (`vX.Y.Z-alpha.N`), and prepares artifacts.
+2. For prereleases run `cargo release --no-publish alpha` (append `--execute` when ready to push).
+This updates the changelog, creates the tag (`vX.Y.Z-alpha.N`), and prepares artifacts without attempting a crates.io publish.
 3. Push with `git push --follow-tags`.
 The `release` workflow builds the binary, publishes the GitHub prerelease, and attaches the tarball plus checksum.
 4. When stabilizing, run `cargo release --execute` to cut, tag, and push the final version.
 The same workflow publishes the crate to crates.io because stable tags omit the prerelease suffix.